Municipalities of Denmark: Councillors

 Council elections are held on the third Tuesday of November every four years.
-The previous elections were held on 16 November 2021.

 The newly formed five regional and 66 municipal councils acted as transitional merger committees (sammenlægningsudvalg) in 2006 with the responsibility of arranging the mergers (singular sammenlægning) of the old counties and municipalities into five and 66 new entities respectively.
 The 238 municipal councils and 13 county councils that were to be merged and replaced/abolished just continued their work one extra year beyond the fixed four-year term of office they were elected for (2002–2005) until 2006, and then ceased to exist.
 32 municipalities including those of the recently formed Ærø Municipality (which was included in the reform) and Bornholm Regional Municipality (which was not merged as a result of the reform, merger decided locally by voters already 29 May 2001 and made effective from 1 January 2003) remained unchanged and were not merged with other municipalities.

 Local elections have also been held in odd years earlier, but immediately before 1 January 1979, when the fiscal year in the public sector was changed from 1 April until 31 March into 1 January until 31 December, local elections were held in March and the elected councillors took their seats the following month, 1 April.
 Elections were held in even years (a few examples given here): March 1966, March 1970, March 1974, March 1978.
 Term of office for local politicians elected in 1978 was 1 April 1978 until 31 December 1981.
 Local elections were held in November 1981 for the four-year term of office (1 January) 1982 – (31 December) 1985.
 November 1985 local elections were for the following four-year term of office (1986–1989), etc. The election pages can be accessed from the templates at the bottom of each election page.

 Number of municipal councillors elected and term of office: